faceyspacey/webpack-flush-chunks/README.md

 },
 plugins: [
   new ExtractCssChunks,                     // key to producing CSS chunks -- see below!
-  // new webpack.NamedModulesPlugin(),      // only required if not using chunkNames new webpack.optimize.CommonsChunkPlugin({
+  // new webpack.NamedModulesPlugin(),      // only required if using moduleIds
+  new webpack.optimize.CommonsChunkPlugin({
     names: ['bootstrap'],                   // notice there is no "bootstrap" named entry
     filename: '[name].js',